Get notice of new posts

 Autism affects each person differently.

 In Aaron’s case, Autism means he can’t talk with words.
 It means he is 38 years old and can’t always tell when he needs to go to the bathroom.
 It means he has trouble making friends.
 It means he yells in public restaurants.
 It means he chews on his clothes and books and the car seats.
-It means he has motor difficulties and has trouble walking–crossing from the rug to a tile floor.
+It means he has motor difficulties and trouble walking–crossing from the rug to a tile floor.
 It means he is always afraid of falling and losing his balance.
 It means he bites his hand to calm himself.
 It means it takes him a long time to learn things.
 It means he will forget them if he doesn’t practice them every day.
 It means he likes music, but not loud noises.
-It means he likes to be moving (in cars, buses, boats, planes…) It means he likes to swim, but not bend over.
-It means he can’t tie his shoes or dress himself independently…it means he cannot be left unsupervised even for a minute.
+It means he likes to be moving (in cars, buses, boats, and planes…) It means he likes to swim, but not bend over.
+It means he can’t tie his shoes or dress independently…it means he cannot be left unsupervised even for a minute.

 That all sucks.